evilsocket/opensnitch/wiki/Known-problems.md

 ***

-You have to install `unicode_slugify` and `grpcio-tools`, usually not available in many distros.
+You have to install `unicode_slugify` and `grpcio-tools`, usually not available in old distros.
 You can install them using pip:

 ```
 pip3 install unicode_slugify
-pip3 install grpcio-tools
+pip3 install grpcio protobuf
 ```

+If grpcio fails to compile, you can try specifying a version: `pip3 install grpcio==1.16.1`

+***

+**TypeError: __new__() got an unexpected keyword argument ...**

+This error means that your `python3-protobuf` is not compatible with OpenSnitch.
+Try uninstalling or upgragind it.
+If the GUI keeps failing with the same error, install protobuf using pip3: `pip3 install protobuf`

 ***